HHSAPCompSci2020/capstone-project-duckbill-platypuses/doc/README - Homestead Chase.txt

 *  Players can add their own questions, and transform the game into a quizlet type program, where the players can study in a fun way for specific tests.
 The game would become more generic, and not divided into subjects based on homestead buildings.
 *  Add a multiplayer option to the game, in which players compete against each other to complete the game the fastest.
 * More animations: For example, when a zombie kills you or injures you, an animation screen comes showing you dying or becoming more infected  (Like among us).
 When you hit the final button, an animation showing all students turning back into humans appears.
+* The images to change directions depending on how the character us moving

 Class List:
 Main - Run the program
 Map - The map of the program, with all the classes and the locked final class.
 Classroom - Has properties of each room, mainly the question/answer object.
 Also, any other images needed (globe for history for example).